Everything you need to know about visiting Dubai in July – climate, tours, events and attractions in summer

 Heat is the first thing that immediately jumps to everybody’s mind when you mention Dubai in July.

 Visiting Dubai at the peak of summer, are you crazy?
 Not always!
-As long as you go in with your eyes wide open on what to expect, you will still find plenty of indoor attractions to keep you entertained, even at Dubai’s hottest time of year.
+As long as you go in with your eyes wide open on what to expect and a good itinerary, you will still find plenty of indoor attractions to keep you entertained, even at Dubai’s hottest time of year.
 July in Dubai is no longer the massive taboo it used to be.

 - The average temperature for July in Dubai is 41.3°C (106.3°F).
 However, the Dubai temperature in July can reach up to a daytime high of 48.5°C (119.3°F) – the “feels like” July temperature often significantly exceeds this!

 - Swimming in the sea brings little reprieve from the outside air temperature in Dubai in July as water temperatures rise to highs of 34.7°C (92.4°F).